 Both types of HSV can cause similar symptoms, and it is often difficult to distinguish between them without proper medical diagnosis.
 It is important to note that having one type of HSV does not protect an individual from contracting the other type.

-The initial sign of genital herpes may not be the appearance of sores or lesions, as many people might expect.
-Instead, the first indication of infection can resemble a flu-like illness.
+The first sign of infection you can resemble is a flu-like illness.
 This may occur within two days to three weeks after contracting the virus.
-Symptoms of this flu-like onset can include:

 Additionally, some individuals may experience a tingling or itching sensation in the genital or anal area before the development of sores.
 It is essential to be aware of these early signs, as they can help in identifying the infection and seeking prompt medical attention.